fbpx

 • Adjust the Shift Edge slider to move the selection inwards by sliding the bar to the left or outwards by sliding to the right to position the edge of the selection better.

-Start by adding a new Hue/Saturation adjustment layer by selecting the icon from the Adjustment panel above the Layers panel.
+Add a new Hue/Saturation Adjustment layer by selecting the option from the Adjustments Panel.

-• Use the Hue slider to change the actual color of the hair, by dragging the slider to the color of your choice.
+• You can use the Hue slider to change the actual color of the hair by dragging the slider to the color of your choice.

 • Use the Saturation slider to make the new color more vibrant or to tone it down slightly.